 Diagnosing the Disease

-Diagnosing a lick granuloma can at times be a very challenging feat for any veterinarian, as there are a multitude of different factors that could lead to the illness.
+Diagnosing the cause of lick granuloma can, at times, be a very challenging feat for any veterinarian, as there are a multitude of different factors that could lead to the illness.
 More often than not your veterinarian will first want to rule out any possibility of the lick granuloma being the result of an allergy.
 Much like humans, dogs can sometimes be very sensitive to certain tastes and smells, making it important for you to understand what your four legged friend is allergic of.